ReverseAndBot/Tinder-Bot/README.md

 - Based on the hidden Tinder iOS API.

-- To be releaed later - Working as of January 2025

 - ***The Tinder API bot currently works for an exclusive circle of people, there is no public release yet.
 We were also asked to not publicly release it.
 But this may change in a few weeks, not sure.***